VC-MIPI-modules/vc_mipi_nvidia/README.md

 To test the camera you can use [Vision Components MIPI CSI-2 demo software](https://github.com/pmliquify/vc_mipi_demo)

 # Annotations
-For Jetpack 5 (L4T 35.1):
+For Jetpack 5 (L4T 35.1.0):

-* In comparison to former L4T versions, you will have to add the packages 'flex', 'bison' and 'libssl-dev' to your chroot environment (for building the sources) and 'python3-pip' (for flashing the images).

 * When the test system has booted successfully, it is necessary to run the script max_speed.sh from the /target folder as superuser.
 It will read out the maximum frequencies and set them as the current ones.
 This is a recommendation from nvidia.
    ```
      $ sudo ./max_speed.sh
    ```

-* For changing device trees only (build -d and flash -d), you will have to modify your /boot/extlinux/extlinux.conf on your target machine by removing the FDT entry or by commenting out with '#'.
+* For changing device trees only (./build.sh -d and ./flash.sh -d), you will have to modify your /boot/extlinux/extlinux.conf on your target machine by removing the FDT entry or by commenting out with '#'.
 Otherwise you will have to flash your complete linux image for every device tree change to take effect.